 - Vacuum carefully before putting away items like pillows and comforters.

 These steps will help keep everyone safe!

 You can find bed bugs in many places, but if you find one hiding in your hair, don’t panic!
-Bed bugs live there for only a short time before leaving and making themselves home somewhere else on your body or clothing.
+Bed bugs live there only briefly before leaving and making themselves home somewhere else on your body or clothing.